 This facility's second most favorable area is short-term care.
 In that area, we gave this facility a B-.
 Short-term care ratings are critical for residents in need of rehabilitation.
 Rehabilitation typically requires additional highly-skilled nursing services.
 Skilled nursing includes a vast spectrum of nursing services, spanning from registered nurses to physical and respiratory therapists, as well as other types of therapy.
 Unfortunately, this place was below average in terms of its level of registered nurse and physical therapy hours provided to its residents based on the metrics we assessed.
 Lastly, we looked at the number of patients that eventually returned home from this nursing home.
 We found that 0 percent of this facility's patients were able to return home.
 This figure was quite a bit below average.

 Does this page answer your questions about Birmingham Nursing and Rehabilitation?

-We gave this facility a grade of just D for our nursing rating.
-There are a variety of criteria included in this grade.
+We awarded this facility a respectable grade in the area of nursing as well, with a grade of C. There are a variety of criteria included in this grade.
 Most of the datapoints reflect the quantity and quality of nurse staffing.
-This nursing home provides 0.2 hours of nursing care per resident per day.
-This is a much lower figure than we are used to seeing.
-Lastly, we also looked at some nursing quality measures in computing our nursing scores.
-This place fared well in the area of avoiding pressure ulcers and major falls.
-We consider these areas to be measures of the quality of nursing care.
+This place provides 0.2 hours of nursing care per patient per day.
+This is a lower figure than we are used to seeing.
+Despite having low quantities of nursing care, this place fared better in some of the quality-based metrics we looked at.
+In fact, it performed well in the area of avoiding pressure ulcers and major falls.

 Rating Over Time